reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 **A remote operation can be any request made over the network.** Usually, it's one of these:

 1. Sending an HTTP request to a REST endpoint
-2. Doing a remote procedure call (RPC) or a web service call
+2. Calling a remote procedure (RPC) or a web service
 3. Reading and writing data to/from a data store (SQL/NoSQL databases, object storage, etc.)
 4. Sending messages to and receiving messages from a message broker (RabbitMQ/ActiveMQ/Kafka etc.)